 To clarify, a portfolio success manager is typically responsible for a very large book of business or a large portfolio of products.
 I initially introduced this concept when I co-presented with Greg Tate, VP of Customer Success at Salesforce at TSW 2017 in Las Vegas.
 At our session, we unveiled how Salesforce adopted a portfolio success management methodology to ensure adoption, expansion, and retention for their long-tail customers.

-In their situation, each portfolio success manager typically owns a couple of hundred accounts, and they are responsible for them just like a General Manager who owns their own line of business.
+In their situation, each portfolio success manager typically owns a couple of hundred accounts, and they are responsible for them just like a General Manager who owns its own line of business.
 These portfolio success managers regularly “touch” their customers through email campaigns and other one-to-many programs.
 In addition, once a quarter they will identify 10 percent of their assigned customers and deliver high-touch playbooks as needed.

 Again, I believe that this customer engagement model for portfolio success management will continue to be developed and embraced more widely over time.